 4. Bias-Motivated Violence – Kristallnacht

-In the final lesson, students will be learning about Kristallnacht through five oral histories given to the Holocaust Memorial Center.
+In the final lesson, students will be learning about Kristallnacht through five oral histories given to The Holocaust Center.
 Students will have to compare and contrast the oral histories using a five circle web, which will help organize the information and allow the students to critically think about how a single historical event has multiple perspectives in a shared experience.
 Finally, students will be asked to consider and analyze how previous steps on the Pyramid of Hate have the potential to lead to bias-motivated violence.